Fast Pinewood Derby Speed Wheel – Asset wheel by Derby Dust

 I am more than positive no matter who machined your wheel they will make it right.
 The industry needs this leeway to continue to grow.

-Derbydust.com introduced the Asset wheel to the market in 2012.
-We are the first to bring to the market a wheel that is hand selected to be as close to perfect as we can tell.
-We are the first to offer a flawless wheel hub.
+Derby Dust is the first to offer a flawless wheel hub.
 We saw a need to make a new wheel because of the new rules at the pack level.
 We asked ourselves how can we provide a better wheel if everyone has to play by the same rules.
 If the wheels must remain basically the same weight as factory, what can we offer to make sure you still have a leg up in the mix.
 We have had great results with this wheel set.

 All measurements are averages and may not be actual per your specific wheel.